NFPA 72 & UL 2572

 guidance on how this can be achieved without impacting the integrity of a certified Life Safety system.

-The n.FORM and i.Net Rack Mounted System Solutions are built to interface with a Fire Alarm Control Panel (FACP) in order to reinforce the fire alarm
+The i.Net Rack Mounted System is built to interface with a Fire Alarm Control Panel (FACP) in order to reinforce the fire alarm

 annunciation as well as take control and shutdown the sound masking in a non-fire emergency.
 Achieving the UL 2572 standard is positive proof that

-the n.FORM and i.Net system solutions are engineered to perform at the highest levels.
+i.Net is engineered to perform at the highest levels.

 Referenced Standards i.Net